VK/RcCat/car_firmware/src/ControllerStates/README.md

 ## Jumping
 The `DriveStateType::jumping` is entered when the ground distance is higher than a few centimeters and the speed of the car is sufficiently high.
-In this drive state the control of the car is completely handeled by the `RcCat::Controller`, which tries to level the car with a throttle interventions.
+This is done by the same neural network.
+In the past, two different PID controllers were used for this.
 The controler goes back to `DriveStateType::normal` once the groud distance is small again.